Tuesday, December 8, 2020

 How about the question of what gender our god is, a point of some contention these days?
 Does that question mean anything?
 Is this something you have to deal with?

-My life's an open pronoun chart, Harry.
+My life's an open pronoun, Harry.
 I don't spend any time fretting about gender.

 Because you know what yours is?